gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 ## <a id="region-templates"></a>Region Templates

-Spring Data for VMware GemFire supports Region templates.
+[spring-data-gemfire-name] supports Region templates.

 This feature allows developers to define common Region configuration and attributes once and reuse the configuration among many Region bean definitions declared in the Spring `ApplicationContext`.

-Spring Data for VMware GemFire includes five Region template tags in its namespace:
+[spring-data-gemfire-name] includes five Region template tags in its namespace:

 <table>